On the Folklore set and Dirichlet spectrum for matrices: Brief outline of proofs

-All proofs of claims from Section~\ref{se3.2} are based on constructions for the case $m=1, n=2$ of one linear form in two variables.
+All proofs of claims from Sections \ref{dual results} and ~\ref{se3.2} are based on constructions for the case $m=1, n=2$ of one linear form in two variables.
 For Theorem~\ref{thm1}, we can use a construction from~\cite{j2}, however for the results in arbitrary norms (Theorem~\ref{jia}) we follow essentially a different construction from~\cite{j3}, with some refinements.
 Then, for either result, similar as in~\cite{j3}, we use a method of Moshchevitin~\cite{ngm} to extend the claim to larger $n$.
-In Theorem~\ref{thm5} when $m>1$, there is some additional variational argument needed to extend the $m=1, n=2$ case first to arbitrary $m$ and $n=2$ before we use Moshchevitin's argument to be able to arbitrarily increase $n$ as well.
-As an artifact of the method from~\cite{ngm}, we lose the cases $m=1, n=3$ and $m=2, n=4$, on the other hand, $n\ge 2m$ is essentially required for the first step $m=1, n=2$.
-Note that we gain back the case $m=2, n=4$ via transference from Section~\ref{se3.1}.
+In Theorem~\ref{thm5} when $m>1$, there is some additional variational argument needed to extend the $m=1, n=2$ case first to arbitrary $m$ and $n=2$ before we use Moshchevitin's argument to be able to increase $n$ as well arbitrarily.
+As an artifact of the method from~\cite{ngm}, we lose the case $m=1, n=3$.
+On the other hand, $n\ge 2m$ is essentially required to use the first step $m=1, n=2$ to conclude with the method in \cite{ngm}.

-The proofs of Section~\ref{se3.1} are surprisingly easy, given a result from~\cite{j1} on $m=2, n=1$.
+Concerning Section~\ref{se3.1}, for Theorem \ref{ganze} we apply a result from~\cite{j1} on $m=2, n=1$.
 We also again employ Moshchevitin's construction~\cite{ngm} here.
-In this case we lose the case $\max\{ m,n\}<4$ due to problems from~\cite{j1}.
-The special case $m=n\ge 2$ of Theorem~\ref{arbn} is not covered by the argument, indeed it does not need either of these prerequisite results~\cite{ngm, j1} but uses a different self-contained construction.
+We lose the case $(m,n)=(3,2)$ in Theorem~\ref{non-empty main} and the cases $(m,2)$ for $m\ge 3$ odd in Theorem~\ref{neuth} due to problems originating in~\cite{j1}.
+The special case $m=n\ge 2$ of Theorem~\ref{arbn} is not covered by the argument, indeed it does not need either of these prerequisite results~\cite{ngm, j1} but uses a different, self-contained construction.
+Its proof is considerably shorter and easier than for the other main claims in bold font.